 Scrivener- My favorite writing software- it’s intuitive and fantastic in every way!
 This CHANGED MY LIFE.

 Take Yourself Seriously- Because so much time is involved before getting published, you have to give yourself permission to OWN what you’re doing.
 You are a writer, and it’s OK to tell people.
 They will only take you seriously if you are serious about it.

 Join or Start a Critique Group- Part of writing is learning how to critique and be critiqued.
 In my opinion, a good writing group is essential to growing as a writer.
 Make sure the one you participate in is structured in such a way that it actually ends up being beneficial.

 Once You’ve Reached the End- Congrats!
 It’s Actually the Beginning!

-Query Letter Tips- I can’t even tell you how much time I spent writing and reworking my query letter.
+Query Letter Tips- I can’t even tell you how much time I've spent writing and reworking query letters.
 It's VITAL that you craft your query letter until it showcases your manuscript in a way that will make agents feel like they have to have it.

 Who Do You Want as Your Agent?- Tips on honing in on the right agent for you and your career.